bbpak/codepot/README.md

 ```sh
 yarn start
 ```

+Any `env` variables will have to be replaced with respective GitHub PATs or Cloudinary account variables.

 # Usage
 On the client application, the user can log in with GitHub OAuth with the login button in the nav bar at the top.
 The logged-in user will then be able to create a project from the nav bar.